jup-ag/space-station/blog/2023-09-18-dca-out-of-beta/index.md

 ## Jupiter DCA Recap

-2 months ago, we launched the beta version of Jupiter DCA - a non-custodial, on-chain dollar cost averaging solution to automate the purchase or sale of any token.
+2 months ago, we launched the beta version of Jupiter DCA - a non-custodial, on-chain dollar cost-averaging solution to automate the purchase or sale of any token.

 When you set up a DCA order, your chosen tokens get moved from your wallet to a special account owned by the DCA program.
 Imagine it like putting your tokens in a vault.
 The first order happens right after you create your DCA, and then more orders come in at the times you pick.
 So, if you're DCA-ing 1,000 $USDC into $SOL every day for 10 days, the first 100 $USDC -> $SOL order goes through when you start, and you'll have 9 more daily orders to go.

-Key use cases for DCA includes:
+Key use cases for DCA include:

 1. Bear market accumulation
-2. Bull mmarket profit taking
+2. Bull market profit taking
 3. Splitting up large orders
 4. Exiting low liquidity tokens

-To ensure best price execution, DCA keepers use Jupiter and also perform price checks against an external price data provider i.e. Birdeye.
-In additon, to prevent people from querying and hijacking the order right before the order is about to be executed, orders have a + 2 ~ 30 second variability.
+To ensure the best price execution, DCA keepers use Jupiter and also perform price checks against an external price data provider i.e. Birdeye.
+In addition, to prevent people from querying and hijacking the order right before the order is about to be executed, orders have a + 2 ~ 30 seconds variability.

 ## Upgrades From Beta